koompi/koompi.org/content/faqs/_index.en.md

 you want any command to be done with administrative or root privileges, you can use the sudo command.

-If you want to know more details [click here]().
+If you want to know more details [click here](#).
 {{</ faq >}}

 {{< faq "What is different between pi and pix ?" >}}
 As you know that pi is the shortcut form of pacman which we are using it to install applications and packages.
 Even though we had some updates we still using pi as the main command.

-Pix sounds familiar, but it is quite different because it stands for **pacman extended or extra** which is supported by many more applications.., etc. that **Pi** can't support like Microsoft office.
+Pix sounds familiar to `pi`, but it is quite different because it stands for **pacman extended or extra** which is supported by many more applications.., etc. that **Pi** can't support like Microsoft office.
 {{</ faq >}}

 {{< faq "How to install pi or pacman" >}}